EPFL-ENAC/CCFatiguePlatform/README.md

 # Contents

 ### Standardizing data
-Use notebook Standarsizing_data.ipynb to convert data from ... to standard format
+Use notebook Standarsizing_data.ipynb to convert raw data from use cases to the standard format

 ### Plotting